How to Switch from GA4 to Clickport Analytics

 Google Ads tracking

-This is the question everyone asks: can you track Google Ads without GA4?
+This is the question everyone asks.
+Can you track Google Ads without GA4?

 Goals, conversions, and custom events